 Decision Thinking is a transformational approach that empowers you to see the world through a lens of decisions that need to be made.
 It drives action where there are problems, constraints, differing views or uncertainty.
 Its four principles provide a foundation for solving problems, maximising value, generating strategy and more.

 Decisions that matter require a structured and rigorous approach.
-The P5 Applied Decision Thinking Framework is proven to deliver results that stick through its consistent application of the principles of Decision Thinking.
+The P5 Decision Thinking Framework is proven to deliver results that stick through its consistent application of the principles of Decision Thinking.
 Through a series of phases, stakeholders are actively engaged in the decision making and their assessment of what matters directly impacts the results.

 Assuring Decision Outcomes

 Making the decision is only part of the problem (or opportunity!).
 By applying the principles of Decision Thinking to decisions that have been made, you can be assured they are carried through with integrity and that your stakeholders continue to be engaged in the outcome.

 People make tens of thousands of decisions every day and organisations can be built or destroyed based on the decisions of their staff.
 Building capability and tools based on Decision Thinking is one of the most powerful ways to create value.
 It sets organisations up for success across all levels of decision making, streamlines decision processes, and generates consistency in the assessment of what matters.

 At the heart of Decision Thinking is people – what they care about and how much they care about it.
 Decisions that are made with the active engagement of stakeholders are more likely to stick.
 Bringing together stakeholders with differing views can seem daunting, but with a structured and transparent approach anything is possible.